ironbar/arc25/docs/05_Solution_Summary.md

 | 256                 | 1      | 256                   | 26.0%     |
 | 128                 | 3      | 128                   | **28.3%** |

-We get an improvement of 5% with the best configuration.
-It is not a huge improvement like the one observed on ARC24 with transduction and test-time training where I was able to [improve from 11% to 33%](https://ironbar.github.io/arc24/05_Solution_Summary/#approach).
+We obtain an improvement of 5% with the best configuration.
+It is not a huge improvement like the one observed on ARC24 with transduction and test-time training where I improved from 11% to 33%.
 But it validates the idea of **search and learn**.

-I would argue that the effect will be bigger if we had an inference budget bigger than 512 predictions, but we are constrained by the Kaggle submission hardware and time.
+I would argue that the effect will be bigger if we had an inference budget larger than 512 predictions, but we are constrained by the Kaggle submission hardware and time.

-In this initial implementation, the model is fine-tuned independently for each task, and all the predictions that generated valid outputs are used for training.
-A more compute-efficient implementation would only use the best predictions for training.
+In this initial implementation, the model is fine-tuned independently for each task and all the predictions that generated valid outputs are used for training.
+A more compute efficient implementation would only use the best predictions for training.

 !!! tip "Learning"